 The new ERS modality is in full operation.
 All CBAS centers can offer clinical support to CBAS participants who may be experiencing either a public or personal emergency as defined in the fully developed ERS policy.
 The ERS events are broken down into two categories: public emergencies and personal emergencies.
-In January 2024, CDA received 1,320 ERS events; 676 personal emergencies and 644 public emergencies.
-Roughly half were due to serious illness/injury and the other half were due to disease outbreaks.
-In February of 2024, CDA received 1,458 ERS events; 524 personal emergencies and 934 public emergencies.
-The number of outbreak-related CBAS ERS Initiation Forms (CEIFs) decreased dramatically in February, from 640 to 209, but CDA did see an increase in power outages and flood-related events due to weather.
-In March 2024, CDA received 632 ERS events; 335 personal emergencies and 297 public emergencies.
-The number of events decreased in almost every category for March, and when compared to February, the events in March were less than half.
-CDA continues to see the successful utilization, implementation, and value ERS brings to the CBAS providers and participants.
+In April 2024, CDA received 1,033 ERS events, 966 personal emergencies, and 67 public emergencies.
+The vast majority of personal emergencies were due to serious illness.
+Roughly half of the public emergencies were due to disease outbreaks, and the remainder were classified as "other."
+In May 2024, CDA received 1,609 ERS events, 932 personal emergencies, and 677 public emergencies.
+The significant increase in ERS events in May was due to public emergencies classified as infectious disease outbreaks.
+As of June 18, 2024, CDA received 1,692 ERS events, 960 personal emergencies, and 732 public emergencies.
+Both categories were predominantly related to personal illness or infectious disease outbreaks.
+CDA continues to see the successful utilization, implementation, and value that ERS brings to the CBAS providers and participants.